Skip to main content

 • “The game looks very good, it's very optimized, and the turn-based combat is not too bad; it could use some improvement, but maybe that's in the pipeline.”

-• “The game runs smoothly at the start, but starts to lose performance as you get your base bigger and increase the amount of things happening at the same time.”
+• “The game runs smoothly at the start, but starts to lose performance as you expand your base and increase the number of simultaneous events.”

-• “There are slight issues with the performance of the game at the time of writing, as a lot of players are running into issues of achieving more than 60 frames per second (fps) and more times than not, receiving stutters and fps drops even with moderate or superior PCs.”
+• “There are slight issues with the performance of the game at the time of writing, as many players are struggling to achieve more than 60 frames per second (fps) and frequently experience stutters and fps drops, even with moderate or high-end PCs.”

-• “In example to the performance issues addressed, one user on the official game Discord server reported that they receive lag spikes and fps caps at 20-40 on hardware consisting of a 7900X3D (CPU) and an RTX 4090 (GPU), both of which are top-of-the-shelf computer components.”
+• “In reference to the performance issues, one user on the official game Discord server reported experiencing lag spikes and fps caps between 20-40 on hardware consisting of a 7900X3D (CPU) and an RTX 4090 (GPU), both of which are top-of-the-line components.”

 • music